the-first-elder/UNIT/README.md

 This takes 30+ minutes of manual work across multiple dashboards, explorer tabs, and wallet prompts — assuming the user even knows where to look.

+Even when execution succeeds, there is **no on-chain record of agent performance**.
+Autonomous DeFi agents operate as black boxes — users have no way to verify an agent's historical success rate, review its execution history, or compare agents by trustworthiness.
+This lack of transparency makes it impossible to build reputation-driven markets for autonomous strategies.

 ## The Solution

 **UNIT collapses this entire workflow into a single natural language prompt.**

 Type what you want.
 UNIT's AI agent researches live yield data via MCP tools, formulates a multi-step execution plan, and presents it for your review.
 One click executes the entire pipeline — approvals, swaps, and deposits — through smart contract wallets with deterministic gas and no seed phrase management.

+**Every execution is immutably recorded on-chain via [ERC-8004](https://eips.ethereum.org/EIPS/eip-8004) Autonomous Agent Reputation.** Each step (approve, swap, deposit) is scored 100 for success or 0 for failure by a validator wallet and written to the ReputationRegistry smart contract.
+Anyone can query an agent's on-chain track record — total executions, average score, per-step breakdown — creating a transparent, verifiable reputation layer for autonomous agents.

 ---